kd2org/opodsync/README.md

 This means that you have to use a unique secret token as the username.

-This token is displayed when you log in.
+This token can be created when you log in.
 Use it as the username in gPodder configuration.
+Be warned that this username is replacing your password, so it lowers the security of your account.

 ## APIs